sroy0101/connection-simulation-nextjs-xstate/README.md

 ## Debugging on VSC
 To debug both frontend and backend in visual Studio Code, run the Next:Full configuration from the configuration drop-down in the debug window of the VCS.

-The VSC launch.json file with debugging configurations for frontend (using the chrome-debugger) and the backend is provided.
+The VSC launch.json file with debugging configurations for both frontend (using the chrome-debugger) and the backend is provided for running individually or simultaneously.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).